UCLALibrary/packer-samvera/README.md

 Bash is required to run the wrapper script.
 [Packer](https://www.packer.io/downloads.html) is required to run the build.
 And, [jq](https://stedolan.github.io/jq/download/) is required to work around a
 [Packer limitation](https://github.com/hashicorp/packer/issues/2679).

-There are also some optional requirements, depending on the type of output you desire: an AWS account if you want to create AMIs, Vagrant and VirtualBox installed on your local machine if you want to use
+There are also some optional requirements, depending on the type of output you desire:
+* An AWS account if you want to create AMIs
-Vagrant, and Docker installed on your local machine if you want to use Docker.
+* Vagrant and VirtualBox installed on your local machine if you want to use Vagrant

+If you decide to use Vagrant, you'll also need to install a few additional things on your host system:
+* An SSH agent to handle GitHub commits and deploying to a remote server (GitHub has [a page on setting up ssh-agent](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) on different platforms if you've not done this before)
+* SSHFS and the Vagrant SSHFS plugin to expose the Hyrax source code to your host machine (How you install these will vary depending on your OS, but both are available in the Ubuntu repositories)

 ## Getting Started